wdv4758h/pypy-extradoc/blog/draft/tm.rst

 of hacks that you do and forget about.
 In this case, the dependencies might be simpler, but you still have to learn and use subtle locking patterns or a complex inter-process library, which is overkill for the purpose.

-I would even argue that this is similar to how we might feel a priori that automatic memory management is unnecessary in small programs
---- but of course anyone who wrote a number of 15-line Python scripts knows this to be wrong.
-This is even *so* wrong that the opposite is obvious nowadays: it makes no sense whatsoever to manage object lifetimes explicitly in most small scripts.
-A garbage collector is not overkill; it is part of the basics that you expect.
+(This is similar to how explicit memory management is not very hard for small programs --- but still, nowadays a lot of people agree that automatic memory management is easier for programs of all sizes.
+I think the same will eventually be true for using multiple CPUs, but the correct solution will take time to mature, like garbage collectors did.

-(I think the same will eventually be true for using multiple CPUs, but the correct solution will take time to mature, like garbage collectors did.
 This post is a step in hopefully the right direction ``:-)``)

 Events in Transactions
 ----------------------